tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 | **Direction count** : :ref:`info <roadSegmentCreatorId1>`.
 | **Sub-lane count** : :ref:`info <roadSegmentCreatorId2>`.
 | **SubTrafficNode distance from center** : :ref:`info <roadSegmentCreatorId3>`.
-| **Is enter of oneway** : if it is on, it is the beginning of one-way traffic, if it is off, it is the end of one-way traffic.
+| **Is enter of oneway** : if it is on, it is the start of one-way traffic, if it is off, it is the end of one-way traffic.

 	.. image:: /images/road/roadSegment/examples/RoadSegmentTransitionCrossroadToOneWay.png
 	`Example`.